 Parker 75s made from the model’s introduction until sometime around the end of 1965 had plastic gripping sections fitted with metal threads (shown below, upper).
 The metal threads were determined to be too costly and not really necessary, and they were eliminated on all later production (below, lower).
 In some instances of the later version, the plastic used for the section shrank slightly over the years — possibly due to storage in a heated environment — and a shrunken section might not screw securely into the barrel.

 The two images above also illustrate the first-model converter for the 75 (commonly referred to as a “fat” squeeze converter) and the later model that fits all subsequent Parker pens, including the extremely slender Parker 180 and Classic.

 Collectors refer to the first-generation 75, which had a flat cap-crown tassie (called a “button”), as the “flat-top” 75.
-For a brief period between the 75’s introduction and the end of the 1960s, a version appeared with tassies having a shallow conical depression instead of the flat end.
+For a brief period between the 75’s introduction and the end of the 1960s, a version appeared with tassies having a shallow conical depression, like that on the cap tassie of the 45, instead of the flat end.

 Although new models were introduced every so often, subtle changes appeared ar random times and without fanfare.
 The following changed were all made to the cap in the first two or three years of the 75’s life cycle:

 The cap tassie was originally notched to fit the clip.
 The notch was moved to the cap body to reduce manufacturing cost, lowering the clip by 0.7 mm and incidentally producing a cleaner, more finished appearance.

 The overall length of the clip length was reduced from 45 mm to 43 mm.